 We are grateful for Governor DeWine's strong support for state institutions of higher education across all sectors, the recognition of the value of a post-secondary degree and the effort to maintain the quality of academic programming and instruction we provide our students without compromising either access or affordability.
 We are also grateful to Chancellor Randy Gardner for his support of institutions of higher education and his quick and helpful responses whenever we contact him.
-The University appreciates that House Bill 33 represents a solid foundation in funding both in terms of state subsidy for higher education and for student need-based financial aid.
+The University appreciates that the Governor's proposed version of budget represents a solid foundation in funding both in terms of state subsidy for higher education and for student need-based financial aid.
 These items are the IUC's and The University of Akron's top priorities for this operating budget, and both directly affect student access, affordability and success.